fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ![](/images/IS_evolution_circular_optimized_sped_up1.gif)

-This animation shows the dynamics of IS-mediated mutations in the [Long-Term Evolution Experiment](https://the-ltee.org/).
+This animation shows the dynamics of IS-mediated mutations in the different bacterial populations from the [Long-Term Evolution Experiment](https://the-ltee.org/).
+Each circle is a map of the genome that shows where IS elements inserted in that population.

 ## About me

 In my spare time, I do amateur photography (you can see a few samples [here](https://www.instagram.com/floragaudilliere/)).
-I also play the violin and sometimes the saxophone (much to my neighbour's dismay) and watch a lot of movies (not necessarily good ones).
+I also play the saxophone with the [Contrefa'son](https://www.instagram.com/contrefa.son/) and I'm an aikidoka.

 ![](/images/doodle.png)